FlavF/auth-node.js-mongodb/readme.md

 - HomePage : Authentification - Log in

-=> show by default log in page
+=> show by default log in & sign in page

-- Page 1 - Sign in
+        - user, password, sign in button

-=> user, password, sing in button
+        - user, password, log in button

 => Restrict password ?

+=> show errors

-- Page 2 - Log in
+- Page 1 - Log in

-=> user, password Log in button
+=> Log in sucessfull !!!

-- Page 3 - Log out
+- Page 2 - Log out

-=> if log out sent to a page with writing Log out
+=> log out successfull !!!

 #### *Folders to update*